add-apt-repository ppa:linuxenko/chkservice Ncurses based gui for systemd More info: https://launchpad.net/~linuxenko/+archive/ubuntu/chkservice Press [ENTER] to continue or ctrl-c to cancel adding it gpg: keyring `/tmp/tmpjy0025bb/secring.gpg' created

-Systemd is a system and service manager for Linux operating systems which introduces the concept of systemd units and provides a number of features such as parallel startup of system services at boot time, on-demand activation of daemons, etc. It helps to manage services on your Linux OS such as starting/stopping/reloading.
+Systemd is a system and service manager for Linux operating systems that introduces the concept of systemd units and provides a number of features such as parallel startup of system services at boot time, on-demand activation of daemons, etc. It helps to manage services on your Linux OS such as starting/stopping/reloading.
 But to operate on services with systemd, you need to know the different services launched and the name which exactly matches the service.
 There is a tool provided which can help Linux users to navigate through the differents services available on your Linux as you do for the differents process in progress on your system with top command.

 What is chkservice?

-chkservice is a new and handy tool for systemd units management in a terminal.
+Chkservice is a new and handy tool for systemd units management in a terminal.
 It is a GitHub project developed by Svetlana Linuxenko.
 It has the particularity to list the differents services presents on your system.
 You have a view of each service available and you are able to manage it as you want.

 chkservice is available on package and build from source code.
 It exists a repository for Ubuntu, Arch and Fedora systems.